jmagman/flutter-wiki/Developing-with-Flutter-on-Apple-Silicon.md

 Notes and caveats:

 - We recommend at least Flutter 1.22.4, which contains required hotfixes to support this hardware.
+While developing on Apple Silicon hardware, [you may prefer to use the `beta` or `dev` channel](https://flutter.dev/docs/development/tools/sdk/upgrading#switching-flutter-channels) to take advantage of improvements as they are available.
 - Deployment to physical iOS and Android devices attached to the host is supported, but we do not yet support deployment to the iOS simulator ([issue 64502](https://github.com/flutter/flutter/issues/64502)).
 - The Android Emulator is not yet supported on Apple Silicon, [as noted here](https://developer.android.com/studio/releases/emulator#emulator_for_arm64_hosts).
 - IDEs and editors may not run on Apple Silicon.
 For example, VSCode has experimental support, [as tracked here](https://github.com/microsoft/vscode/labels/%3Aapple%3A%20si).